clarkevansteenderen/spede_sampler_R/README.md

 |---------|-----|
 | namespace ‘ellipsis’ 0.3.1 is already loaded, but >= 0.3.2 is required | Restart R |
 | JAVA_HOME cannot be determined from the Registry        |  Install the correct version of Java relative to your PC (e.g. 64-bit versions for both).
 Download JAVA [here](https://www.java.com/download/ie_manual.jsp).|
+|JAVA_HOME not set as a variable|To check whether the JAVA_HOME variable has been set, run `Sys.getenv()` in the R console.
+If JAVA_HOME does not appear, it needs to be set manually.
+This can be done by first finding where your Java installation is located.
+Do this from the Windows command line by running `where java`.
+An example output might be: *C:\Program Files\Java\jdk-17.0.x.x\bin\java.exe*.
+Now set JAVA_HOME as a varialbe in R using `Sys.setenv(JAVA_HOME="C:/Program Files/Java/jdk-17.0.x.x/")` Note the "bin\java.exe" has been removed, plus every "\" has been replaced with "/", similar to how directories work in Unix-type environments.
+To confirm that it is working correctly, run `Sys.getenv()` and search for JAVA_HOME again.
+It should appear.

-Other issues may be resolved by ensuring that you are using an updated version of R.
+Other issues may be resolved by ensuring that you are using an updated version of R.|

 Contact me at vsteenderen@gmail.com if you encounter a different problem.

 ## **GLOSSARY** 📚 <a name="glossary"/>